Christina Kallas: Directorial career

 Kallas made her directorial debut with the feature film 42 Seconds of Happiness (2016).
 Writing in Eye For Film, critic Jennie Kermode called it “a film possessed of a rare emotional intelligence.
 It doesn't wrap everything up neatly but finds hope in the acceptance of loose ends.
 It's a brave piece of work, skilfully crafted and brimming over with talent, a fantastic calling card for all involved.”

-Her next feature was The Rainbow Experiment (2018), about the chain of events after a teenager dies in a high school chemistry experiment gone awry.
+Her next feature was The Rainbow Experiment (2018), which follows the events after a teenager dies during a high school chemistry experiment.
 The film premiered at the Slamdance Film Festival.
-Wrote Bill Arcineau in Film Threat, “The number of storylines conveyed and then ultimately converge is quite impressive to witness, with a weight that would crush any unprepared filmmaker.
-Director Christina Kallas is completely capable of guiding with a strong editorial hand, the improv-heavy cast to its emotionally resonant and truly tense moments.
-Editing and transitions are also something to behold, splitting the screen and testing our collective attention spans to complicate perspective importance and even time itself … Kallas is someone to watch.
-She ought to be on everyone’s radar.”
+Reviewing the film for Film Threat, Bill Arcineau praised Kallas's handling of the film's multiple storylines and ensemble cast, as well as its editing and transitions, and described her as "someone to watch".

 In 2022, Kallas released Paris is in Harlem, set on the day in 2017 when the notorious New York City Cabaret Law was finally repealed.
 As Lisa Nystrom wrote in FilmInk, “Kallas weaves together a captivating narrative using a complex spiderweb of different viewpoints, the camera seamlessly switching focus as background characters become protagonists, stepping forward when the time comes for their story to be told … The film brings together a diverse cacophony of voices touched by racism, sexism, and oppression, finding a harmony through shared experience.”

 All of Kallas' feature films to date have been developed through a specific method, not unlike the one used by UK director Mike Leigh.
 Kallas wrote in Filmmaker in 2017 that her approach “aims at merging the character with the actor … I workshop a screenplay as one would a play for the theater — only I walk the actors through the characters’ past, future and possible lives in weekly rehearsals.
 This allows me to shoot in fewer days and with smaller budgets, while at the same time delivering the emotional authenticity that people mention in relation to my films.
 In these 15 months I orchestrate the experience of each character in such a way that the tension rises constantly and continuously.
 When the characters are about to explode, I start shooting.”